Wire-Network/wire-cdt/docs/08_troubleshooting/index.md

 ```

 The failure is stating that `sysio.system` `init` action was not called yet.
 The `init` action is implemented by the `void init(uint64_t, symbol)` function.
 The first parameter is the version, this should always be `0` for now, until a new version of `init` will be created that handles more information.
-The second parameter is the system's symbol (i.e. for main net this is `EOS`).
+The second parameter is the system's symbol (i.e. for main net this is `SYS`).
 If you followed the [BIOS Boot Sequence](https://docs.eosnetwork.com/docs/latest/tutorials/bios-boot-sequence) tutorial and created a system with the default symbol `SYS` then `SYS` shall be used as the system's symbol in the `init` action.
 It is whatever symbol you as the chain creator want to use in your `Antelope` based blockchain.